Adenylate dimethylallyltransferase

-Thus, the two substrates of this enzyme are dimethylallyl diphosphate and AMP, whereas its two products are diphosphate and N6-(dimethylallyl)adenosine 5'-phosphate.
+Adenylate dimethylallyltransferase is an enzyme first characterised from tobacco that catalyzes a chemical reaction which converts adenosine monophosphate to N(6)-(dimethylallyl)adenosine 5'-monophosphate.
+It transfers an isoprenyl group from dimethylallyl pyrophosphate, giving orthophosphate (PP_{i}) as a byproduct.
+The reaction is part of the pathway to cytokinin plant hormones such as zeatin. the enzyme has also been found in Arabidopsis thaliana and Humulus lupulus.

-This enzyme belongs to the family of transferases, specifically those transferring aryl or alkyl groups other than methyl groups.
+This enzyme is a transferase, specifically those transferring aryl or alkyl groups other than methyl groups.
 The systematic name of this enzyme class is dimethylallyl-diphosphate:AMP dimethylallyltransferase.
 Other names in common use include cytokinin synthase, isopentenyltransferase, 2-isopentenyl-diphosphate:AMP Delta2-isopentenyltransferase, and adenylate isopentenyltransferase.